mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.

+Inspired by the work of Barron and Roque [@roque_family_2016; @roque_im_2016] to begin to surface and nurture making and helping styles.
+The use of these roles by facilitators reinforce a existing competence in a new space.

+Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
+The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].

+**Side missions**

+Side missions exlored in Chapter.5 and Appendix. x?

+The process contextualises and legitimises the previously peripheral activities with the groups conceptions of the idioculture of the wider activity.
+This recognition of the hybridity of possible modes of participation increases conceptions of enacted diversity of the community.

+This strand of thought also invites an theoretical examination of the value of identify formation via the blending of repertoires of play and design approaches.

+The invitation to play, can be seen as a familiar  affordance leading to more unfamiliar territory.
+A helping process in blending through opening a door to a new collaborative zone of proximal development.

 <!-- ---
 The examples of the previous chapter, particularly in the cultural plane show the value and means of developing participant identities.